 |GPA = 38.8/13 = 2.98|

 Undergraduates may select one course each semester and summer (across all summer terms) to take for Satisfactory/Unsatisfactory credit at JHU.
 Students indicate their S/U choice on their add/drop form.
-AS students need the advising office approval for courses within their major or writing intensive courses.
-EN students need approval from their faculty advisor.
+Arts and Sciences students need the advising office approval for courses within their major and/or for writing intensive courses.
+Engineering students need approval from their faculty advisor.
 Course instructors are unaware of which students in a class are registered for S/U credit.
 Instructors submit letter grades to the Registrar for all students in their course.

-Students must decide whether to take a course on a Satisfactory/Unsatisfactory basis by the end of the eleventh week of the semester.
+Students must decide whether to take a course on a S/U basis by the end of the eleventh week of the semester.
 This deadline applies to all courses, even those which may not have any graded work assigned or returned before the end of the eleventh week.

 S/U grades have no effect on a student’s grade point average.
 On the academic transcript, students who earn a grade of C- or above in a S/U course receive Satisfactory credit and a mark of S is entered on the academic record.
 Students who earn a grade below C- in a S/U course receive no credit and a mark of Unsatisfactory is recorded on the academic record.

 Under certain conditions, graduating students in their eighth semester or later may exceed the normal S/U grading limit.
 See Graduation Policies for details.

 Restrictions on Satisfactory/Unsatisfactory Grading

-Students who are confronted with compelling circumstances beyond their control that interfere with the ability to complete their semester's work during the normal course of a term may request an incomplete grade from the instructor.
+Students who are confronted with compelling circumstances beyond their control which interfere with the ability to complete their semester's work during the normal course of a term may request an incomplete grade from the instructor.
 Approval of such a request is neither automatic nor guaranteed.
 Procrastination or distraction by other pursuits are not regarded as compelling circumstances, and extensions in these situations are unfair to students who have completed their course requirements within the allotted time.